Student Tuition, Fees, and Assessments

 Coverage is based on a semester basis with no lapse in coverage between semesters for registered students.
 CampusCare members who are eligible during the spring term are able to enroll for summer coverage, without being registered for the summer term, by filling out a Summer Continuation Form online prior to the deadline.
 All coverage dates and fees can be found online.
 The CampusCare Fee is billed with tuition and other mandatory fees, unless a CampusCare waiver is approved.
 Students who withdraw from the university and are not reimbursed 100% of their tuition and fees do not receive a refund of the CampusCare Fee and are covered for the balance of the semester from which they withdrew.
 CampusCare does not prorate the benefit premium.

-Students who provide proof of active Affordable Care Act-qualified health insurance coverage prior to the enrollment period deadline date may waive out of the program by logging onto the CampusCare website and submitting an online waiver form.
+Students who provide proof of active Minimal Essential Coverage-qualified health insurance coverage prior to the enrollment period deadline date may waive out of the program by logging onto the CampusCare website and submitting an online waiver form.
 Once approved, a waiver will remain in effect for a period of one academic year.
 All students applying and approved for a CampusCare waiver for the first time will have to reapply for the waiver at the beginning of each academic year.
-Students may reinstate into CampusCare upon completion of an online reinstatement form found on the CampusCare website.
+Registered students may reinstate into CampusCare upon completion of an online reinstatement form found on the CampusCare website at any time during the semester.
+Fees are not prorated for late enrollment.
 All forms to waive out or to add/delete dependents must be submitted online only before the enrollment period deadline date.

 Detailed information about covered benefits, premium rates, dependent coverage, summer coverage, how to access care, print ID cards, deadline dates, and all online forms are available to students on the CampusCare website.